AlexTechNoir/Next.js-Strapi-Blog/README.md

 ## Notes:

 - at first load there is FOUC from Material-UI.
 MUI has [recommendations for server rendering](https://material-ui.com/guides/server-rendering/) and [example for Next.js](https://github.com/mui-org/material-ui/tree/master/examples/nextjs), however this measures doesn't work for everyone.
 There is fix, but it [works only in dev mode](https://github.com/vercel/next.js/issues/13058#issuecomment-666948357).
-Upd: until this issue's fixed I use [Next.js dynamic import without SSR](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr) on SearchBar component to avoid FOUC, [here](https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/Header.js#L7).
+Upd: as a temp fix, use [this](https://github.com/vercel/next.js/issues/13058#issuecomment-763746324).
 - Facebook comment counters may be loaded slow (I guess it depends on Facebook)